 We do not want to see the number of bursary candidates who are able to access this wonderful school decrease.
 It is vital that we protect our bursary programme during these unprecedented times.
 We hope that members of the SGS Community who are in a position to help, will support the SGS Bursary Fund.

-We value volunteers and donors at all levels, and will give you regular updates on your contribution is making a difference to pupils today and tomorrow.
+Although we need to attract a number of very large donations, all levels of support are vital, and will give you regular updates on how your contribution is making a difference to pupils today and tomorrow.
 Our priority is to ensure as many of the brightest children as possible can access a quality education at SGS, regardless of their ability to pay.
-To find out more please get in touch with Rachel Horsford, External Relations Director on 0161 419 2408.

 —Adrian Bloor - Parent and Governor

 The huge success of the school in recent decades is there for all to see as they drive past it on the Buxton Road.
-That is the best possible basis on which to remake the point that has been made so often and which has met with a most generous response from so many whose donations have been funding Bursaries to replace as many as those state funded places as possible - I understand that this last year more than one hundred and fifty applications were made for the 15 bursaries offered at 11.
+That is the best possible basis on which to remake the point that has been made so often and which has met with a most generous response from so many whose donations have been funding Bursaries to replace as many as those state funded places as possible.
 That historic role has not been forgotten.
 But it would be better if there were more – means tested of course - so the school can continue to occupy its historic place in the community.

 —Hugh Wright - Former Headteacher

 I have come to realise how my education provided a very positive influence on my life and have therefore become a passionate believer in the provision of high quality education for all children regardless of their background.